pglen/pywebserv/README.md

    * image re-size from { vars } arguments ex: { image any.png 800 }
    * first test site (see below)

+ History:

+    Sun 20.Mar.2022 First live site on the web

  On the screen shot below, images are added, images are dynamically re sized with the PIL library;